-"And let's not forget the primary focus here - rescuing Mark Halloran."
+"And let's not forget the primary focus here-rescuing Mark Halloran."
+She stopped, suddenly still.
+"You're convinced he's still alive, then?"
+Rick nodded.
+"Not only that, according to Dan we have a pretty good idea where the terrorists have taken him.
+The operation is being planned even as we speak.
+So, do you want to stay here all day and debate the method of transportation, or do you want in on this?"
 Faith literally ran for the waiting helicopter, not even concerned at the awkwardness of her ascent into the cabin.
 The pilot turned to Rick as soon as they were all settled.
 "Ready to go?"
 Rick nodded.
 In seconds the air was split by the whine of the rotors, the huge bird began to vibrate slightly and then they were moving.
 Forward motion first, before they lifted straight up into the air.
 Faith was sure she'd left her stomach on the ground.
 She swallowed as hard as she could, willing herself to avoid the humiliation of tossing her guts out in front of these men.
 She glanced at Tia in the seat next to her but the woman seemed unbothered by any of this.
 Rick, seated beside the pilot, turned to check on her.
 "You ladies okay?"
 Tia smiled and Faith nodded, afraid to open her mouth.

 Rick grinned.
 "Good.
 We're heading into a little heavy weather so be prepared."
 Mark.
 I have to keep thinking of Mark.
 I can stand anything if I can just get him home safely.
 They'd been in the air about fifteen minutes when the bad weather hit.
 Rain slashed at the windshield and the wind buffeted the helicopter.
 The pilot didn't seem deterred by it and Rick never flinched.
 Faith simply closed her eyes and prayed.
 She felt Tia reach over and take her hand and without opening her eyes she allowed herself a tiny smile.
 It felt like an eternity before she sensed a change in the angle of the bird, opened her eyes and saw they were descending.
 "My God, we're at the end of nowhere," she gasped.